Corporate Social Responsibility

 Business ethics and compliance

 Dassault Aviation adheres to strict ethical business standards, in compliance with national laws and international agreements.
-The Ethics department, an independent body which reports directly to the Chairman and Chief Executive Officer, is tasked with implementing measures to fight corruption and influence peddling, and closely monitoring performance in these areas.
+The Ethics and Compliance department, an independent body which reports directly to the Chairman and Chief Executive Officer, is tasked with implementing measures to fight corruption and influence peddling, and closely monitoring performance in these areas.

 Compliance system